-- The calculation of a business disruption scenario should be based on average personnel costs, downtimes (based e. g. on information from incident management) and results from the business impact analyses - Actual violations of project budgets - Insurance sums of household insurances can be used when calculating damages resulting from natural catastrophes.
+- The calculation of a business disruption scenario should be based on average personnel costs, downtimes (based e. g. on information from incident management) and results from the business impact analyses - Actual violations of project budgets

-External information can also be used when performing a scenario analyses.
+External information can also be used when performing a scenario analysis.